Southampton Airport: Rail

-Car Hire

-There are eight car rental companies based in the multi-storey just outside the airport.
-These are Sixt, Alamo, Europcar, Enterprise, Hertz, National, Avis and Budget.

 Bus

-Unilink buses run to Southampton city centre every 10–15 minutes throughout the day and take about 45 minutes; taxis are available outside Arrivals.
-Xelabus also runs services to Eastleigh and Hedge End.
+Unilink buses run to Southampton city centre throughout the day.
+Taxis are available outside Arrivals.
+Bluestar also runs services between Eastleigh and Hedge End aboard their 24 service hourly on the south-side of the train station.

 Motorway

 The airport is near the junction between the M3 motorway and M27 motorway, giving easy road access to Southampton, Winchester, Bournemouth, Poole, Portsmouth and places between.

 Bicycle

 Southampton Airport has designated parking and storage for bicycles.
 Southampton cycle route 7 is proposed to run just outside the airport, giving it a direct cycle path to the city centre.
 National Cycle Route 23 also runs outside the airport, running between Southampton and Reading via Basingstoke, Alresford, Winchester and Eastleigh.